odoomrp/odoomrp-wip/mrp_procurements_plan/README.rst

 * In mrp.production object, has added a new field: Plan.

-When procurements run from the plan, all Procurements, purchases, and generated MRP Productions, be associated with the plan.
+When procurements run from the plan, all Procurements, purchases, and generated MRP Productions, are associated with the plan.

-You can also generate procurements to a final product, that is to produce product, clicking the button "Generate procurements".
+Also if a final product is introduced into the plan, and then click the button "Generate procurements", what it does is generate procurements for all products that are needed in the production of this final product.

 Credits
 =======